lndgalante/solutils/README.md

 ##### getClusterName()

-It returns a parsed name from your cluster name.
+Returns a parsed name from your cluster name.

 _Example_